istanbuljs/nyc/README.md

 nyc --require esm mocha
 ```

+### Interaction with `--all` flag

+The `--require` flag also operates on the main nyc process for use by `--all`.
+For example, in situations with `nyc --all --instrument false` and babel-plugin-istanbul setup the `--all` option only works if `--require @babel/register` is passed to nyc.
+Passing it to mocha would cause the tests to be instrumented but unloaded sources would not be seen.
+The [`@istanbuljs/nyc-config-babel`] package handles this for you!

 ## Caching

 `nyc`'s default behavior is to cache instrumented files to disk to prevent instrumenting source files multiple times, and speed `nyc` execution times.